-For any $n$-dimensional simplex $\sigma$ of $W_q$, we can correspond a (an oriented) cobordism class uniquely by taking the class of inverse image of a regular value, a submanifold of $M$, and we can take the pull-back ${\tau}_{\sigma}$ of $\tau$ to the inverse image and the value at the fundamental class $f_{\sigma}$ (induced from the orientation of $M$ and $W_q$ if they are oriented as the first additional condition).
-The resulting value is defined uniquely by the uniqueness of the cobordism class or the fact that for two different regular values in a simplex, the inverse images are (oriented) cobordant in $M$, which are discussed in Lemma 3.1 of \cite{hiratukasaeki2} for example.
+For any simplex $\sigma$ of $W_q$ of degree $n$, we can correspond a (an oriented) cobordism class uniquely by taking the class the preimage of a regular value belongs to.
+We can take the pull-back ${\tau}_{\sigma}$ of $\tau$ to the preimage and the value at the fundamental class $f_{\sigma}$ (induced from suitable orientations of $M$ and simplices of $W_q$ of degree $n$ in the additional conditions if they are oriented).
+The resulting value is defined uniquely by the uniqueness of the cobordism class or the fact that for two different regular values in a simplex, the preimages are (oriented) cobordant in $M$.
+These arguments are are also in the proof of Lemma 3.1 of \cite{hiratukasaeki2} for example.